NESCLiC/nesclic.github.io/members.md

 photo"></div><div><b>Sarah Oelker</b> is the Science Librarian at Mount Holyoke College.
-Sarah consults with student and faculty researchers on the selection, handling, and preservation of all kinds of research data, and is the liaison to Astronomy, Biological Sciences, Biochemistry, Computer Science, Neuroscience and Behavior, and Physics.
+Sarah consults with student and faculty researchers on the selection, handling, and preservation of all kinds of research data.
 They demystify science and scientific careers for students, regardless of background and experience, and help every student develop a critical understanding of science.</div></td></tr> </table>